lljustycell999/Text-Document-Enhancer/README.md

   * 3e: Click "New" and paste the Tesseract installation path.
 Press "OK" to save the changes.

-4: In the Windows Powershell, type in the commands:
+4: In the Windows Powershell, clone this GitHub repository with the commands:

   * git clone https://github.com/lljustycell999/Text-Document-Enhancer